Tiniky/discord_bots/Hange Bot/info.md

 - decisioneditadd name x or .../dea name x or ...: adds another option to a saved decision
 - decisioneditchange name old new/dec name old new: changes an option of a saved decision
 - decisioneditdelete name option/ded name option: deletes an option of a saved decision

-could do:
+- decide!num .../ d!num: repeats making the decision
-- decide @xy frequent decision: más mentett decisionjét kipörgetni
+- decide name#xxxx decision: rolls another user's saved decision
-- példa mentett decisionre: Beat Saber map és diff roll
-- decision repetition
+- decisionview name#xxxx: overview of users added decisions